-After taking care of some business in Santa Marta such as finding a working ATM and admiring the first Santa Claus I have seen on a beach, we grabbed a 20-minute taxi across a sea cliff to the tourist village of Taganga, Colombia.
+After taking care of some business in Santa Marta such as finding a working ATM and admiring the first Santa Claus I have seen on a beach, Alex and I grabbed a 20-minute taxi across a sea cliff to the tourist village of Taganga, Colombia.

 To say the least, this final stop before Christmas was highly anticipated after all the long days on the road.

-We checked into the Casa Blanca, a Swiss-owned hotel directly on the beach with excellent views, but had to deal with perhaps the most murderous, unfriendly bastards they could hire to staff the front desk (yes, they were truly that bad.
-No, I’m not just being a jerk).
+We checked into the Casa Blanca, a Swiss-owned hotel directly on the beach with excellent views.
+The hotel was nice enough, but we had to deal with perhaps the most murderous, unfriendly bastards they could hire to staff the front desk.
+Yes, they were truly that bad.
+No, I’m not just being a jerk.

 There were cheaper and friendlier hostels such as the Dutch-owned Hollandia or the French-owned Casa Filipe where you can immediately smell the owner/chef’s latest culinary creation when you walk in.
 But those were quite a way up the hill away from the beach.
 If there is ever a time to splurge while traveling, your last week on the road in 2009 is the time to do so!

-Even after eight solid days in Taganga, the place is still an enigma to me.
+Even after eight solid days in Taganga, the place is still a mystery to me.
 I want to love it, but there are just too many reasons to hate the place.
 I want to hate it, but there are just as many reasons why I could and should like the place.

-I don’t know for sure how Taganga was 10 year ago, but today it’s a dirty little backpacker ghetto stuffed with junkies, scammers, and openly hateful people catering to them.
+I don’t know for sure how Taganga was 10 year ago.
+Today, it’s a dirty little backpacker slum crammed with junkies, scammers, and openly hateful people catering to them.

-Tourism is relatively new here.
+Tourism is relatively new here in Taganga.
 The fishermen are mostly long gone because a simple fried fish with rice bought right on the beach within eyesight of the boats can cost you the equivalent of $8.
 Ouch.

 Needless to say, tourist prices here for eating, drinking, and basic living are brutal.
 Making the problem worse, local proprietors will overcharge you or give back the wrong change 90 percent of the time.
 Every transaction becomes a fight to wrong some right.